 This past year has weighed heavily on LA residents, with restrictions, vaccine waitlists, and pandemic news being updated seemingly minute-by-minute.
 It would be hard not to let the gloom set in and become melancholy at the reality of the situation the world finds itself in.
 However, life in LA is slowly starting to return to how it was pre-pandemic, albeit with a few adjustments.

 Now that the vaccine has been extended to all adults, people are starting to feel it’s safer to go out and experience Los Angeles without total dread and panic.
 With a mask on and a vaccine in your system, it’s virtually completely safe to go and resume your routine and get back into the swing of things.

 A Delightful Pop-Up

 Los Angeles is famous for its many sights and activities.
 Whether it’s grabbing a bite to eat Downtown or relaxing with friends over a cocktail at a trendy bar in West Hollywood, now’s the time to explore what’s been unavailable for so long.
-Los Angeles is also home to a number of many unique social media Ppop-up experiences, a place for trend-seekers to gather and view immersive art exhibits.
-There, they can either take photos for their various social media accounts or bring family or friends to share in the unique experience with them.
+Los Angeles is also home to a number of many unique social media Pop-up experiences, a place for trend-seekers to gather and view immersive art exhibits.
+There, they can either take photos for their various social media accounts or bring family or friends to share their unique experiences with them.

 The cast and crew at Sugar Rush also value everyone’s safety and health.
-In order to comply with the state mandated restrictions, staff are required to wear a mask and gloves at all times.
+In order to comply with the state-mandated restrictions, the staff is required to wear a mask and gloves at all times.
 Patrons, who decide to visit, are also required to wear masks and remain six feet apart from other parties.
 Hopefully, this will lower any potential risks that may result in visiting the walk-through.
 Staff, to limit germ transmission through touch contact, will also carry out various sanitation practices.